 What Is Art Deco?

-Art Deco is an art, architectural, and design style characterized by bold geometric patterns and shapes, symmetrical arrangements, glamor, luxury, and the use of a variety of materials including aluminum, stainless steel, and plastic.
-The movement was inspired by industrialization and technical progress and it flourished in the 1920s-1940s.
+Art Deco is an art, architectural, and design style characterized by bold, geometric patterns and shapes, symmetrical arrangements, glamor, luxury, and the use of a variety of materials including aluminum, stainless steel, and plastic.
+The movement was inspired by industrialization and technical progress and it flourished during the 1920s–1940s.

 Given that the movement represents cutting-edge modernity, it's no surprise that Los Angeles is home to some of the most magnificent Art Deco architecture.
 The Eastern Colombia Building is a perfect example: Designed by Claud Beelman and opened in 1930, its glossy turquoise color adds a touch of whimsy to the austere effect of the geometric shapes.